Persistent highlight sets

 You can navigate through the hits for a persistent highlight set or for a term while viewing a document in the Viewer.
 Click on either the persistent highlight set or the desired term in the Persistent Highlight Sets pane and the Go to Next/Previous Highlights icons display in the row.

 You can use the Next/Previous icons to cycle through the hits for either the persistent highlight set or the highlighted term.
-Regardless of where you are in a document, when you click the Next icon for the first time, you will be taken to the first highlight in the document for that persistent highlight set or term.
+Regardless of where you are in a document, when you click the Next icon The Next Highlight icon for the first time, you will be taken to the first highlight in the document for that persistent highlight set or term.
 Even if you have moved past it while browsing the document.

 Clicking the Next/Previous icons also emphasizes the actively navigated highlight with an orange glow to help you track which one is active.